python/mypy/docs/source/generics.rst

     OIntVec = Optional[Vec[int]]

-Using type variable bounds or values in generic aliases, has the same effect as in generic classes/functions.
+Using type variable bounds or values in generic aliases has the same effect as in generic classes/functions.